Gregivy/simpleddp/docs/notes.md

 ## Meter subId

 Meteor (tested v1.4-1.8) does not use store subscription data associated with subscription id.
-This means that if you subscribe to some publication, close socket connection, make some changes in data being published and then reconnect to server and subscribe with the same id that previous subscription had, you won't receive any `changed` or `removed` messages.
+This means that if you subscribe to some publication, close socket connection, make some changes on server in data being published and then reconnect to server and subscribe with the same id that previous subscription had, you won't receive any `changed` or `removed` messages.